MicrosoftDocs/dynamics365smb-docs/business-central/ui-work-report.md

 ![Report options](media/report_options.png "Report options")

-> [!NOTE]
+> [!Caution]
 > The **Show results** section on a request page provides a generic filtering capability for reports.
-These filters are optional.<br /><br /> In some reports, the code that runs the report will ignore any such filters, meaning that no matter what filter is set in the **Show results** section, the output of the report is the same.
+These filters are optional.<br /><br /> Some reports will ignore any such filters, meaning that no matter what filter is set in the **Show results** section, the output of the report is the same.
 It is not possible to provide a list of which fields are ignored in which reports, so you will have to experiment with the filters when using them.<br /><br />
-**Example**: When you use the **Create Reminders** batch job, a filter for the **Customer Ledger Entries** field of **Last Issued Reminder Level** will be ignored filters are fixed for that batch job.
+**Example**: When you use the **Create Reminders** batch job, a filter for the **Customer Ledger Entries** field of **Last Issued Reminder Level** will be ignored because filters are fixed for that batch job.

 ### <a name="SavedSettings"></a>Using Saved Settings
 With some reports, depending on how they are designed, the report page might include the **Saved Settings** section that contains one or more entries in the **Use default value from** box.
 The entries in this box are called *saved settings*.
 A saved setting is basically a predefined group of options and filters that you can apply to the report before previewing or sending the report to a file.
 The saved settings entry called **Last used options and filters** is always available.
 This entry sets the report to use options and filters that were used the last time you looked at the report.